 Balloon mortgages, which are similar to fixed rate mortgages, but in which the entire balance of the mortgage becomes due after a fixed number of years, at which time the mortgagor must refinance or pay off the balance.

-The type of mortgage you pick can have a significant effect on the interest rate that your lender is willing to offer, but may buyers like the security of a fixed rate mortgage, and the knowledge that their interest rates can't rise during the life of their loan.
+The type of mortgage you pick can have a significant effect on the interest rate that your lender is willing to offer.
+Even when the overall cost is higher many buyers prefer the security of a fixed rate mortgage, and the knowledge that their interest rates can't rise during the life of their loan.

 City dwellers are often surprised when they buy a home in the country, learning hard lessons in such matters as the water pressure in their well, deterioration of septic fields, environmental contamination caused by leakage from fuel oil tanks or illegal dumping, and damage to "drain tiles" around the foundation of their home.
 They also may learn that, under their state's "right to farm" act, they are exposed to noise, pesticides, and odors from neighboring farms.

-Homeowners are eligible for a mortgage interest deduction on their federal tax returns.
+Homeowners who itemize their taxes are eligible for a mortgage interest deduction on their federal tax returns.
 Additionally, most homeowners may exclude a significant amount of appreciation in the value of their homes from capital gains taxation